PauloMartin90/TheTraveler3649/README.md

 20210523
 CLARIFICATION: NOT RELATED TO THE EVENT*.

-In particular, [one comment](http://old.reddit.com/user/TheLink2021/comments/ngy7fa/adams_return_date_is_june_8th/gytyw64) stood out
+In particular, [one comment](http://old.reddit.com/user/TheLink2021/comments/ngy7fa/adams_return_date_is_june_8th/gytyw64) stands out

 > I can share it's Elizondo-related and it's a negative development.

 u/TheTraveler3649 never referenced any present day person or country, which makes it unlikely u/TheLink2021 is genuine.

 # Hard to digest

 Information revealed by u/TheTraveler3649 that is possibly at odds with current human understanding and/or hard to accept.

 ## 1. Earth has two intelligent species
-In `Orientation`, u/TheTraveler3649 had revealed humans are not the only intelligent species on earth.
-In `Clarification`, u/TheTraveler3649 further reveals that they may be hiding from humans.
+In `Orientation`, u/TheTraveler3649 claims humans are not the only intelligent species on earth.
+In `Clarification`, u/TheTraveler3649 further reveals that the Aquatics* may be hiding from humans.

 > The Aquatics*: The first intelligent species

 > I could sit next to you on a bus, and you'd never know - but that's just me.
 There are different tiers to The Union\;* though, the "more advanced" a civilization becomes, the more it wants to be left alone.
 One of you hit the proverbial nail-on-the-head with The Aquatics\*.

-## 2. Life from venus was brought to earth
+## 2. Life from Venus was brought to the Earth
 In `Orientation`, u/TheTraveler3649's "small list of notable events" includes
 > The Great Flood: Relocating the Venusian's to Earth